KarenWon9/WRO-FI-Team-Spark/README.md

 | **Dimension** | 22.5 x 12 x 35.5 mm        | **Operating voltage**| 4.8 V - 6.0 V    |
 | **Stall torque**  | 1.8 kgf·cm (4.8V), 2.2 kgf·cm (6V) | **Dead band width**   | 5 μs |

-It uses the servomotor MG90S in the turn system to get precise turns.
+It uses the servomotor MG90S in the turning system to get precise turns.
 This model is smaller, lighter, and offers higher torque than the SG90, which allows it to move the wheels with the necessary strength for shunting, mainly in obstacle